Need to update the information on this page?

 Mother of God and Guardian Angels, Birmingham (2.1 miles)

-SS Thomas and Edmund of Canterbury, Birmingham (2.1 miles)
+St Thomas and St Edmund of Canterbury, Birmingham (2.1 miles)

 Nearest Schools and Churches are calculated `as the crow flies` and may not be the closest or easiest when travelling.